robdodson/robdodson.github.com/source/_posts/2012-05-21-exploring-the-backbone-router-and-history-api.markdown

 ```

 In short this is an application wide handler for any relative anchor that doesn't have a `data-bypass` attribute.
 So something like `<a href="search">Search</a>` would get passed through here.
 The last few bits prevent the link from completely refreshing the page—`evt.preventDefault()`—and pipe the href through the router.
-Actually the href gets piped through `Backbone.history.navigate` which `Router.navigate proxies`.
-When you call Router.navigate('foobar') you're supposed to pash a hash of `{trigger: true}` if you'd like the router to run the corresponding `foobar` method.
+Actually the href gets piped through `Backbone.history.navigate` which `Router.navigate` proxies.
+When you call `Router.navigate('foobar')` you're supposed to pash a hash of `{trigger: true}` if you'd like the router to run the corresponding `foobar` method.
 If you dig into the source you can see that just passing true will also have the same effect and that's what's done here by the Boilerplate.

 Originally I had written my View like this because I thought I had to use the Router explicitly.